MERCHANT RENTAL AGREEMENT

 - and MERCHANT as indicated on your submitted on-line Application (“you” or “Merchant”).

 This Agreement shall not bind A&F or Merchant unless and until (1) Artists & Fleas offers you a space at the Market by sending you an “Offer E-mail”; and (2) you accept Artists & Fleas’ offer to participate in the Market by paying the Rental Fee in accordance with the Offer E-mail (the “Binding Conditions”).
 IMMEDIATELY UPON THE SATISFACTION OF THE BINDING CONDITIONS, THIS AGREEMENT SHALL AUTOMATICALLY BECOME AN EFFECTIVE AND BINDING CONTRACT BETWEEN A&F AND Merchant.

 The term “Agreement” as used herein includes and incorporates herein the information, terms and conditions contained within (i) the Application (ii) A&F’s Offer E-mail; (iii) A&F’s Confirmation E-mail to you (the “Confirmation Email”); (iv) this Merchant Space Rental Agreement; and (v) the Merchant Rules & Regulations (the “Rules & Regulations”).
-This Agreement sets forth the entirety of the parties’ respective rights and obligations in connection with Merchant’s operation of a booth space at A&F’s Bay Area Market located at 180 Camino Alto, Mill Valley, CA 94941 at Mill Valley Community Center referred to herein as a “Market”.
+This Agreement sets forth the entirety of the parties’ respective rights and obligations in connection with Merchant’s operation of a booth space at A&F’s Bay Area Market located at Fourth Street Berkeley with an address of 1919 Fourth Street, Berkeley, CA 94710 (the “Market”) referred to herein as a “Market”.